minijax/minijax/minijax-examples/minijax-example-hello/README.md

 The "minijax-core" dependency includes everything we need for a simple demonstration:

-* Embedded Jetty for web server
+* Embedded Undertow for web server
 * JAX-RS implementation for routing

 Hello.java